How to easily clean wooden blinds without chemicals

 As wood naturally absorbs moisture, you will want to stay away from liquids including water.
 By doing so, you’ll keep your blinds from expanding or warping and so they’ll last longer.

-Also as many blinds on the market have been treated or finished with special stains and varnishes, using water and other liquid products may affect the finish, causing it to streak and peel.
+Also as many blinds on the market have been treated or finished with special stains and varnishes, using water and other liquid products may affect the finish, causing them to streak and peel.

 Cleaning with a duster

 Start by wiping down the blinds working with the natural flow of the slates.
 Then you’ll want to open and close the slates, in the opposite direction.
 Again wipe them downwards.

 If you’re looking for a new duster then consider one made from Ostrich feathers such as Addis Ostrich Feather Duster (£10 at Amazon).
 They’re naturally electro-statically charged and so attracts and holds more dust particles.
-So, you’ll clean wooden blinds quicker and need to do it less often.
+Meaning you’ll clean wooden blinds quicker.